dymmond/esmerald/docs/en/docs/contrib/mail.md

 </html>
 ```

-If no plain-text template is provided, Esmerald auto-generates one from the HTML.
+If no plain-text template is provided, Ravyn auto-generates one from the HTML.

 ---